Barbara J. Ford

 Barbara J. Ford is an American librarian who served as president of the American Library Association from 1997 to 1998.
+In 2026 she was awarded American Library Association Honorary Membership, the Association's highest honor.

+Education and career

-She earned a bachelor's degree from Illinois Wesleyan University, a master's degree in International Relations from Tufts University and a master's degree in library science from the University of Illinois at Urbana-Champaign.
+Ford earned a bachelor's degree from Illinois Wesleyan University, a master's degree in International Relations from Tufts University and a master's degree in library science from the School of Information Sciences (University of Illinois Urbana-Champaign).

-Career

 Ford served as a Peace Corps volunteer in Panama and Nicaragua.

-Her professional positions include assistant commissioner for central library services at the Chicago Public Library; executive director of the Virginia Commonwealth University libraries; and associate library director at Trinity University in San Antonio, Texas.
+Her professional positions include director of the Harold Washington Library, as assistant commissioner for central library services at the Chicago Public Library; executive director of the Virginia Commonwealth University libraries; and associate library director at Trinity University in San Antonio, Texas.
 She has also served in several positions at the University of Illinois at Chicago.

 Ford was Director of Mortenson Center for International Library Programs at the University of Illinois at Urbana-Champaign libraries from 2003 to 2014.

 Ford served as an elected member of the Governing Board of the International Federation of Library Associations and Institutions from 2005 to 2009.
 She served as a member of the U.S. National Commission for UNESCO from 2011 to 2013.

 Community engagement

 Ford has been an advocate of community engagement throughout her career.
-In her 2000 Coleman Lecture for the Office for Literacy and Outreach Services she noted the need for libraries to broaden their strategies to collaborate with new partners.
+She was the inaugural Jean E. Coleman Library Outreach Lecturer for the American Library Association in 2000 and emphasized the need for libraries to broaden their strategies to collaborate with new partners.

 Living this advocacy, Ford has been an active member of community groups in all the places she has worked.
 Her community engagement has included service on the Boards of the Friends of the San Antonio Public Library, Friends of the Richmond Public Library, and Friends of the Champaign Public Library.

-While commissioner of the Chicago Public Library she served on the Greater State Street Council, and the Printer's Row Book Fair.
+While director of the Chicago Public Library, Harold Washington Library, Ford served on the Greater State Street Council, and the Printer's Row Book Fair.

-In Champaign, Illinois, Ford serves on the Advisory Board of the Spurlock Museum of World Cultures and the Champaign Historic Preservation Commission.
+In Champaign, Illinois, Ford served on the Advisory Board of the Spurlock Museum of World Cultures and the Champaign Historic Preservation Commission.